 The Cross-Borders Data Project comprises the global arm of Columbia Journalism Investigations.
 This postgraduate fellowship offers recent graduates the opportunity to apply their data and investigative skills to produce global stories of public interest.
 Through a partnership with the International Consortium of Investigative Journalists (ICIJ), the program allows fellows to work with a network of more than 200 top investigative journalists across the world on projects similar to the Panama Papers.
 Funding is provided by the Investigative Reporting Resource and the Columbia Graduate School of Journalism.

-Giannina Segnini, director of the M.S. in Data Journalism, is the project supervisor.
+Giannina Segnini, a data journalism professor at Columbia, is the project advisor.
 Prior to joining Columbia Journalism School, Segnini worked for Costa Rica’s La Nación newspaper, heading a team of journalists and computer engineers dedicated to investigating stories by gathering, analyzing and visualizing public databases.
 These investigations led to more than fifty criminal cases against politicians, businessmen and public officials, including two former presidents of Costa Rica.
 The team also processed the data and developed the interactive application for the OffshoreLeaks project that was published by the International Consortium of Investigative Journalists in 2013.
 Segnini also partakes actively in the ICIJ’s Panama Papers project.

 Segnini was a Nieman Fellow at Harvard University (2001-2002) and graduated as a Journalist at the University of Costa Rica.
 Her work has garnered the Maria Moors Cabot Award (2014), the Excellence Award from the Gabriel García Márquez Foundation (2013) and many other awards.
 Read her full faculty bio. »